Enterprise-CMCS/managed-care-review/docs/Configuration.md

 ## Email configuration

 Important email configuration is currently stored in AWS Parameter Store.
-If these values are not set properly, emails will not be sent for notification purposes and some unexpected errors may occur.
+We plan to move this to the DB soon.
+Until then, know that if these values are not set properly, unexpected errors may occur.

 **Guidelines for usage of Parameter Store**